TypeCellOS/BlockNote/packages/website/docs/docs/block-types.md

 ## Default Block Types

-In the BlockNote API, `Block` objects have a `type` field which determines the content it contains and what keys its `props` field contains, as well as its appearance and behaviour in the editor.
-If you're not familiar with `Block` objects or the BlockNote API, head to **TODO** Introduction to Blocks.

-There are a variety of default block types that can be used in BlockNote, which are listed below along with their corresponding `type` and `props` values.
+There are a variety of default block types that can be used in BlockNote, which are listed below along with how they're represented using a `Block` object.

 ### Paragraph